KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 | -------- | -------- |
 | **Traditional Browsers (The Core Audience)**: <br> This segment of 1.6M users follow the expected e-commerce journey: View → Cart → Purchase .
 The 7% conversion rate sits at the higher end of the typical 2-5% cosmetics e-commerce benchmark, suggesting the product pages and browsing experience effectively communicate value.
 However, the real challenge emerges at the cart stage, among those who add items to cart, a substantial majority abandon without completing purchase (78%). |  **Direct-to-Cart Users:** <br> Also called The High-Intent Segment.
 This smaller cohort of 40K users exhibits dramatically different behaviour.
 By arriving directly at cart through targeted channels, they demonstrate higher purchase intent from the outset.
 The 12% conversion rate, nearly double that of traditional browsers, validates the effectiveness of email marketing and social media strategies.
 These users have already been pre-sold through marketing content, requiring less persuasion at the product page level (88%).|

-#### 1.1 The Cart Abandonment Challenge: 72% of Users Never Purchase
+#### 1.1 The Cart Abandonment Challenge
-Once users demonstrate purchase intent by adding items to cart, 72% fail to complete the transaction.
+Once users demonstrate purchase intent by adding items to cart, **72%** fail to complete the transaction.
 This represents not just lost revenue but wasted acquisition cost, implying the brand has successfully attracted and engaged these users, only to lose them at the final hurdle.

 Breaking down this 70% abandonment reveals two distinct user behaviours: